Caregiver Educational Workshops

 Glen Burnie/Hein Office

-7320 Ritchie Highway
+7320 Ritchie Highway.

-Pre-registration by phone is required for this workshop.
-Call (410) 222-4375 or (410) 222-4339 to register for a session.
+Pre-registration by phone is required for this workshop (410) 222-4375/4339

 Mary Chaput, MA, CDP; Director, Family Caregiver Support Programs